Unemployment Insurance: Virginia

 - Unemployed individuals must meet certain requirements in order to be eligible for full unemployment benefits.
 See Eligibility for Full Unemployment Benefits.

 - Under the Virginia Unemployment Insurance Program, individuals who are still working but whose hours and wages are reduced may be eligible for partial unemployment benefits.
 See Eligibility for Partial Unemployment Benefits.

-- Employers must follow specified recordkeeping and posting requirements.
-See Recordkeeping; Posting.
+- Employers must follow specified recordkeeping, notice and posting requirements.
+See Recordkeeping; Notice and Posting Requirements.